alebairos/xfutebol/manual.md

 Align two chess boards to form a 16x8 grid, representing an extended soccer field.

 ### 2.2 Team Composition
 Each team consists of 11 players.
 At the beginning of the game, players select two special pieces from each of the following categories: Dribblers, Goalers, and Long Experts.
 The remaining five players include the Goal Keeper, along with a combination of Attackers, Defenders, and Midfielders.
-This selection forms the basis of the team's strategy, influencing their approach to both offense and defense throughout the game.

-- **Special Pieces Selection:**
-  - Choose 2 Dribblers: Skilled in evading opponents and maintaining ball control.
-  - Choose 2 Goalers: Focused on scoring, especially effective in shoot actions.
-  - Choose 2 Long Experts: Specialized in executing uninterceptible long-range passes and shots, with the ability to perform both straight and curved actions.
-- **Regular Players:**
-  - The remaining players, including the Goal Keeper, are chosen to balance the team composition, focusing on defense, midfield control, and attack strategies.

 ### 2.3 Starting the Game
 The game starts with a coin toss to decide the starting team.

+### 2.4 Defining the Winning Style
+Before beginning the game, players must agree on the winning style.
+They can choose between the following options:
+- **Golden Goal:** The game ends immediately when the first goal is scored.
+- **Two Halves with Total Score:** The winner is determined by the highest total score at the end of both halves, with a penalty shootout as a tiebreaker in case of a draw.
+- **Number of Goals:** The game continues until a team reaches a predetermined number of goals.
+- **Movement Count Rule:** If no goals are scored within a set number of movements, the winner is decided by a penalty shootout.

+Selecting the winning style is crucial as it sets the tone and strategy for the entire game.
+Players should consider their team's strengths and preferred tactics when choosing the winning style.

 ## 3. Player Movement and Actions